Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Artificial Barriers Euler--Peano

 Thus, in total

 and Grönwall's lemma gives the desired estimate

 \end{proof}

 We now state and prove the convergence theorem of this section; namely, the $L^{p}(\Omega)$-convergence, for every $p \geq 2$, of $\hat{\xi}^{\ABEP}_{N,\Delta t}$ to the solution $X$ of the considered SDE~\eqref{eq:SDE}.
 As for Theorem~\ref{th:ABEMLpConv}, the proof of Theorem~\ref{th:ABEPLpConv} verifies that Assumption~\ref{ass:BPRSDEscheme} is fulfilled and the result then follows from Theorem~\ref{th:BPschemeConv}.
-Note that convergence of the Euler--Peano scheme is known (see, for example, \cite{SLOMINSKI1994197}), we include it since the coefficient functions of the RSDE for $\xi_{N}$ are not the same as in the definition of the modified Euler--Peano scheme $\hat{\xi}^{\ABEP}_{N,\Delta t}$. \begin{theorem} Suppose Assumptions~\ref{ass:Lip} and~\ref{ass:Feller} are satisfied and let $N \in \mathbb{N}$ and $\Delta t>0$.
+Note that convergence of the EP scheme is known (see, for example, \cite{SLOMINSKI1994197}), we include it since, in contrast to the EP scheme, the coefficient functions of the RSDE for $\xi_{N}$ are not the same as in the definition of the modified EP scheme $\hat{\xi}^{\ABEP}_{N,\Delta t}$. \begin{theorem} Suppose Assumptions~\ref{ass:Lip} and~\ref{ass:Feller} are satisfied and let $N \in \mathbb{N}$ and $\Delta t>0$.
 Then

-for every $p \geq 2$, where the constant $C(p,T,L_{f},L_{g},a,b,x_{0})$ is independent of $N \in \mathbb{N}$ and $\Delta t$.
+for every $p \geq 2$, where the constant is independent of $N \in \mathbb{N}$ and $\Delta t$.
 If $b=\infty$, then the constant is independent of $b$. \end{theorem} \begin{proof}[Proof of Theorem~\ref{th:ABEPLpConv}] In view of Theorem~\ref{th:BPschemeConv} and Theorem~\ref{th:ABEPmomBounds}, it remains to prove that